Volunteer on our Farm

 - In summer (December – February) you will need hat, sunscreen, working boots, long sleeve shirts and insect repellent.

-- In between seasons you can check weather conditions on http://www.weatherzone.com.au/wa/southwest/nannup and bring appropriate work clothing to suit the weather, which could be a mix of both of the above.
+- In between seasons you can check weather conditions on http://www.weatherzone.com.au/wa/southwest/nannup, then bring appropriate work clothing to suit the weather, which could be a mix of both of the above.

 - A sense of fun

-- Your own WIFI internet device as we do not have WIFI available
+- Your own WIFI internet device as our satellite WIFI is very limited.

 - Telstra provides the best telephone connection in the country and you will get good mobile phone coverage if you are with Telstra.
 Other providers do not have good coverage in the country and you will not get phone coverage on our farm unless you are with Telstra.